Review – Bioshock

 Games often try to do everything.
 Some have multiple engines to handle their different systems; platformers have driving bits, and RPGs have action minigames.
 This is despite the fact that the best known designers — Wright, Crawford, Meiers – say it’s better to make a deep game by the simple interaction of a few parts than to try to do everything.
 The adage is it’s better to do a few things well than a lot of things poorly.

 There are, though, some designers who seem not only content with not sticking to only a few things but who go on record declaring such.
 David Jaffe has said that he wants to make games that are entirely one offs.
-He means he doesn’t want to go the traditional route of making an engine, creating some environments and some puzzles to solve/enemies to kill. → Read the rest
+He means he doesn’t want to go the traditional route of making an engine, creating some environments and some puzzles to solve/enemies to kill.
+He wants each scene in the game to be different from the last, a sort of enormous minigame if you will. → Read me now, believe me later.

 Weekly News We Care About Wrap Up – 7.28.06